Clive Cowdery

-Sir Clive Cowdery (born 26 May 1963) is an English businessman and philanthropist who made a personal fortune in the insurance industry, founding two FTSE100 insurers and a third insurer which has deployed circa $5bn in capital with $90bn in assets.
+Sir Clive Cowdery (born 26 May 1963) is an English businessman and philanthropist who made a personal fortune in the insurance industry, founding two FTSE 100 insurers and a third insurer which was sold to Nippon Life for $8.2bn in October 2025, which represented 77% of the outstanding shares not yet owned by Nippon Life, valuing the business at $10.6bn.
 Cowdery has since donated large amounts to charity, including the Resolution Foundation which he founded in 2005.

 Early life

 Born of Anglo Danish parentage in Bristol, England, in 1963, he is the second of five siblings.
 He was educated at Clevedon Comprehensive School (now Clevedon Community School), and earned three O-levels and no A-levels.